joaovitorclark/portrait-data-engineer-test/README.md

 - Coordinates the execution of all the above DAGs sequentially.
 - Ensures that each step completes before triggering the next.

----

-## 📈 Best Practices and Notes

-- **Partition Management:**
-  - Always monitor partition sizes.
-  - Avoid too many small files; prefer batch consolidation when necessary.
-  - Ensure partition pruning when querying to optimize performance.

-- **Airflow Monitoring:**
-  - Monitor task durations and failures in the Airflow UI.
-  - Implement SLA misses alerts if needed for production.

-- **Data Validation:**
-  - Always validate extracted and transformed data.
-  - Implement checksums or row counts if critical.

-- **Schema Evolution:**
-  - Be cautious if schemas change.
-Current DAGs expect static schema.
-  - Future enhancement: support dynamic schema evolution.

----

 # Project Development Report

 ## Creation Process

 I adopted the assumption that I did not have direct access to the `sample_dataset` data, considering that, in an ideal scenario, it would already be stored in a database.

-Since the task required building an ETL process, I planned a pipeline focused on extracting data from the provided database.
+Since the task required building an ETL process, I planned a pipeline focused on extracting data from the provided database. transform data with python  and re-upload the processed data as if we were uploading it to the cloud

----
+For the transformation processes I used the **Pandas** framework because it is easier to execute locally.
+However, these ETL processes could be done in **PySpark**

 ## Extraction